MILGAMMA 50mg/250mcg x 20 tabl

 Original packs of 20, 50 or 100 coated tablets.

-Not all types of packaging can be put on sale.
+Not all types of packaging can be released for sale.

 6.6 Special precautions for disposal < and handling >